Sybil-Resilient Coin Minting: A Community with Regenerating sybils

 \subsection{Experimental Evaluation}

-We ran a simulation of protocol \ref{subsection: regenerating protocol} with a community of 120 identities, of which 20 are sybils and 40 are corrupt identities.
-Note that this time the fine is calculated separately for each round, that is for each coin minted by a sybil, the mechanism looks for the not yet exposed neighbours of that sybil, at the time the coin was minted.
+We ran the simulation (See appendix \ref{appendix: simulation}) with the assumptions of the regenerating sybils model.
+The community exposes sybils deterministically, no more than one at a time.
+Once exposed, the adversary immediately introduces a new sybil into the community.
+There are two goals for running the simulation.
+First, to demonstrate the evolution of the fine collecting process, as the community changes over time.
+Second, to estimate whether the bound proclaimed by claim \ref{claim: regenerating claim} is tight.
+We ran the simulation with a community of 120 identities, of which 20 are sybils and 40 are corrupt identities.
+Note that this time the fine is calculated separately for each round, that is for each coin minted by a sybil, the mechanism looks for the not yet exposed neighbors of that sybil, at the time the coin was minted.
 The payment of the fine is also calculated per round.
 We ran the simulation for 10,000 rounds to be convinced that the amount of coins in circulation, minted by sybils, is bounded.
-Note that the simulation divides the fine between the neighbours of the sybil, and as such demonstrates protocol \ref{subsection: regenerating protocol}, rather then the modified protocol \ref{subsection: regenerating modified protocol}.
+Note that the simulation divides the fine between the neighbors of the sybil, and as such demonstrates protocol \ref{protocol: minting protocol}, rather then the modified protocol \ref{protocol: modified protocol}.
 Figure \ref{figure: regenerating minting} shows the results of this simulation.
 The graph on the left shows on its left axis how many sybils in each round are exposed.
-It shows that by the time the simulation ended, all sybils older then the last 120 rounds have been exposed, as expected.
+It shows that by the time the simulation ended, all sybils older than the last 120 rounds have been exposed, as expected.
 As a result, coins minted by sybils in the last 120 rounds are still partially in circulation as these sybils are not yet exposed.
 This is the first source of excess coins in circulation (coins minted by sybils and not yet retrieved).
 On its right axis the graph shows the fine per round not yet paid.
 It shows that all fine that derives from coins minted, up to the last about 230 rounds is already paid, while fine that derives from the last 230 rounds is only partially paid.
 This is the second source of excess coins in circulation.
 The diagram on the right shows the accumulated amount of excess coins per round.
 It shows that the amount of excess coins is bounded around roughly 2000, which is slightly less than the bound calculated by claim \ref{claim: regenerating claim}.
-Again, the simulation demonstrates that our theory holds.
-See appendix \ref{appendix: simulation} for more information on the simulation code.